Jump to content

 When you stamp now, you got mountain features of the existing stamp without stamping the square base as well.

-Note that there beyond raising and lowering there is also a "Blend Height" operation which allows you to blend the exisitng terrain towards the stamp.
-In this way it is possible to raise and lower the terrain at the same time in a single operation.
-Here is a stamp at 0 blend strength, just the original terrain:
+Note that there beyond raising and lowering there is also a "Blend Height" and a "Mix Height" operation which allows you to merge stamps into the existing terrain.
+In this way you can apply highs and lows at the same time to imprint a feature, rather than just raising or lowering.

 image.png